enderandpeter/wpgithooks/README.md

 `wp-cli.yml` is a configuration file for WP-CLI that makes sure the .htaccess file is actually recreated.

+You can also provide a `cleanup.sh` in your uploads folder that is run at the end of the hooks, after themes and plugins have been removed.

 ## Linking to project
 You may find it useful to create soft links from the scripts to your project directory.
 You can do so with the following: